alexa-ngo/notes/Inheritance-Composition-Polymorphism.md

 Square has inherited the area and perimeter methods of Rectangle, so they do not need to be defined in the Square class.
 However we need to re-define the constructor in Square because it needs to behave differently than the Rectangle constructor.
 This is an example of **overriding** a method.
 To override a method, we need to define it, using the same name, in the child class.

 Even if we override a method, we can sometimes still make use of the parent's version of the method.
-We can do this with **super()**, which gives us a temporary object of the parent class that we can use to call its meethods.
+We can do this with **super()**, which gives us a temporary object of the parent class that we can use to call its methods.
 We can use super() to rewrite the Square class like this:

 ```
 class Square(Rectangle):